hvac/hvac/CONTRIBUTING.md

 If there were no PRs with these labels, release drafter will not have created the section header either.
 Use the following header:
 - `📢 Deprecations / Announcements`
-Ensure each entry have a link to the relevant GitHub issue/PR (see the other entries).
+Ensure each entry has a link to the relevant GitHub issue/PR (see the other entries).

 ### Opening the release PR